 - Free job postings on our website and promotion of jobs on our social media channels

-- Multiple discounts and savings through 3rd party service providers, click here for a full list.
+- Multiple discounts and savings through partners and service providers, click here for a full list.

 New member benefits in the works:

 Manufacturers are defined as “establishments engaged in the mechanical, physical, or chemical transformation of materials, substances, or components into new products”.
-Any person employed by a manufacturing firm is eligible to apply for membership on behalf of the company.
+Any person employed by a firm that is manufacturing within Idaho is eligible to apply for membership on behalf of the company.

 Supply chain members are those that provide materials or processes directly involved in the manufacturing of goods.

 Associate members are defined as providers of goods or services to manufacturers.
-These providers may be financial or business advisors, banking and lending representatives, or professional services/consultants.
+These providers may be financial or business advisors, banking and lending representatives, or professional services/consultants and must have offices or representatives within the state of Idaho.

 Partner members are local or state governments, agencies, economic development entities or educational institutions.